7 Proven Ways to Boost Creativity

 One of the most effective ways to boost creativity is to read.
 If reading isn’t usually your thing, start small.
 Read for a specific amount of time (for example, 30 minutes) each day, or commit to a certain number of pages of a book daily, for example, at least 10 pages.
 In doing so, you’ll find you can easily read at least a book or two every month!

-Read to learn more about something you are interested in.
-This could be anything like your favorite sport, hobby, time period in history, or a biography of someone you admire.
+Read to learn more about something you are interested in, like your favorite sport, hobby, time period in history, or a biography of someone you admire.
 Or, read about something you know nothing about and learn something new.
-Taking an interest in something new, and reading in general, is an excellent way to broaden your perspective.
-It also adds to the well of knowledge from which you can draw inspiration and creativity.
+Taking an interest in something new, and reading in general, is an excellent way to broaden your perspective and add to the well of knowledge from which you can draw inspiration and creativity.
 This also translates to new activities as well, like learning chess, taking up an instrument, learning to cook, taking a martial arts class, etc.

 5. Write down ideas as they come